Dagzoo Transform Reference

-This document is the mathematical reference for the
+This document is the formal reference for the generation transforms used by

-implementation-faithful to the current runtime in
+dagzoo.
+The equations are written to match the current runtime in

 src/dagzoo.